Creating custom visualizations

 There are three ways how you can add custom visualizations to the dashboard:

-If you are already handling HTML, Markdown, or CSV data in one of your steps, you can have them visualized in just a few lines of code by casting them to a special class inside your step.
+If you are already handling HTML, Markdown, CSV or JSON data in one of your steps, you can have them visualized in just a few lines of code by casting them to a special class inside your step.

 If you want to automatically extract visualizations for all artifacts of a certain data type, you can define type-specific visualization logic by building a custom materializer.